blsia/make-sql-data-warehouse/README.md

-# make-sql-data-warehouse
+# A modern Data Warehouse
-Training make a modern DWH
+This is one of my project to data engineering